NREL/EnergyPlus/design/FY2023/NFP-Space Sizing and HVAC.md

          * It's possible that only `FinalZoneSizing` is needed at the zone level.
 But will need to search the code to see if any of the other zone sizing arrays might be accessed elsewhere outside of the zone sizing calcs.

 ### HVAC ###

+The main calculation flow for Zone and Space HVAC in `HVACManager:ManageHVAC` is as follows, with notes about changes required for Space-HVAC.

+* `ZoneTempPredictorCorrector::ManageZoneAirUpdates(...
+GetZoneSetPoints)`
+    * `CalcZoneAirTempSetPoints`
+       * Add Space-level thermostats
+* `ZoneTempPredictorCorrector::ManageZoneAirUpdates(...
+PredictStep)`
+    * `PredictSystemLoads`
+       * Add Space-level thermostats.
+       * Space-level predicted loads are already implemented.
+       * Some "TODO: For Now" comments need to be replaced with full Space-level assignments
+* `SimHVAC`
+    * `SetPointManager::ManageSetPoints(state);`
+    * `SimSelectedEquipment`
+        * `SimAirServingZones::ManageAirLoops`
+        * `ZoneEquipmentManager::ManageZoneEquipment`
+            * Add functions here to distribute zone-level airflows and non-air HVAC equipment output to Spaces
+        * `PlantManager::ManagePlantLoops`
+* `ZoneTempPredictorCorrector::ManageZoneAirUpdates(...
+CorrectStep)`
+    * `correctZoneAirTemps`
+       * Space-level corrections for air temps and humidity are already implemented.
+       * Some "TODO: For Now" comments need to be replaced with full Space-level assignments